ibivu/B4TM-Galaxy-2017/galaxy/README.md

 Group 2,4,6,8 ... should use Server B

+**Please download your result in time, because the servers will keep running until 10th May 2017.**

 ## How to run Heinz on Galaxy cloud instance

 1. Download the input data of Heinz from your local Galaxy instance.